Frequently Asked Questions

 WHEN IS THE LAST DAY I CAN REGISTER?

-The last day to sign up will be Friday 20th May at 16:00.
+This is TBC for the 2024 Paramedic Games.
 After the deadline, teams will be assigned based on skill-set and preferences.
 We will give you your teams in advance so you know who you will be working with on the day.

 CAN I JOIN THE GAMES COMMITTEE?